ECE Professional Development Bursary Fund

-Westcoast Child Care Resource Centre (WCCRC) is administering the BC Professional Development Bursary Fund for early childhood educators and other child care providers in British Columbia.
+Westcoast Child Care Family Centres (Westcoast), formerly known as Westcoast Childcare Resource Centre is administering Phase 2 of The ECE Professional Development Bursary Fund until February 17, 2024.
 This funding is part of the Early Learning and Child Care Agreement with the Government of Canada.
-One objective of this agreement is to enhance the quality of licensed child care programs by supporting the training and professional development of early childhood educators and other child care providers.
+Funds will be distributed to charitable not-for-profit agencies (qualified donees) who support the ongoing training needs of early childhood educators and child care providers in communities across British Columbia.
 This funding is available for ongoing professional development after certification or licensing.
 This funding is not for entry-to-practice training or pre-service certification programs.

 Who is eligible to apply for bursary funds?

 Non-profit, registered charitable agencies in British Columbia are eligible to request funding to provide professional development (outside of their regular programming) for the following child care professionals

 - Early childhood educator

 - Those care providers who have completed the Responsible Adult course

 What types of professional development are eligible for bursary funding?

 Non-profit charitable agencies that plan to offer a community of practice, conference, course or workshop relevant to the early learning and child care field.
 Topics may include:

 - Indigenous Early Learning and Child Care Framework